 (iii) We denote by $\Psi'_k$, $k\geq 2$, the subcategory of $\Psi_k$ of all morphisms except the morphism $c'_k\to c_k$.

 \end{defi}

 \begin{defi} For a topological operad $O$, an $O$-Ibimodule $M$, and $k\geq 0$, define a $\Psi_k$ shaped diagram

-On morphism it is defined by choosing a planar representative of each pearled tree, and then using the operadic composition and $O$-action on $M$ for each edge contraction.
-The choice of planar representatives won\rq{}t matter in the sense that the obtained diagrams are objectwise homeomorphic. \end{defi}
+On morphisms it is defined by choosing a planar representative of each pearled tree, and then using the operadic composition and $O$-action on $M$ for each edge contraction.
+The choice of planar representatives does not matter in the sense that the obtained diagrams are objectwise homeomorphic. \end{defi}

-\begin{defi} (i) A diagram $\rho\colon\Psi_k\to Top$, $k\geq 2$, is called {\it coherent}, if the natural map
+\begin{defi} (i) A diagram $\rho\colon\Psi_k\to\Topo$, $k\geq 2$, is called {\it coherent}, if the natural map

 is a weak equivalence.

 (ii) A topological operad $O$ is called {\it coherent}, respectively, {\it $k$-coherent}, if the diagrams $\rho_i^O$ are coherent for all $i\geq 2$, respectively, for all $i$ in the range $2\leq i\leq k$. \end{defi}